Social Justice

 In addition to raising funds to assist with releasing inmates from jail, the “Bail Out” program will connect newly-released citizens with a certified mentor for weekly check-ins.

-A portion of the donation will be used to establish college funds for former inmates with children.
+Organizers will use a portion of the donation to establish college funds for former inmates with children.

 Discover more from Unheard Voices Magazine